 Kniphofias are generally quite trouble-free.
 However slugs and snails might overwinter among the leaves and feast on new spring shoots, so check plants or put protection in place.
 If conditions are damp, plants can be affected by root rot and should be dug up and discarded.

-- ‘Percy's Pride' – with greenish yellow flower spikes, this looks good planted with Euphorbia mellifera that enjoys similar growing conditions
+'Percy's Pride' – with greenish yellow flower spikes, this looks good planted with Euphorbia mellifera, which enjoys similar growing conditions